 Although this condition usually goes away on its own, it's important to take it easy until all symptoms are gone.
 As long as any weakness or numbness remains in an arm, your child will need to sit out of play and practice.

-If your child complains that the feeling has come back or worsened, or if it affects two arms instead of just one, remove your child from participation until you talk with his or her health care provider.
+If your child complains that the feeling has come back or worsened, or if it affects 2 arms instead of just 1, remove your child from participation until you talk with his or her healthcare provider.

 As with all sports injuries, prevention is the best approach to avoid episodes of pain and discomfort.
 Here are prevention tips: